aditya-uw/MyoGrind/README.md

 - **code:**
   - **DEPLOYED:** Contains the deployed Arduino code that makes the system work.
   - **dev_code:** Contains development code and experiments.
+  - **data_collection:** Contains code for collecting EMG data using the Arduino serial monitor.
+The collected data is stored in .json files and is used with Edge Impulse to train a machine learning model.

 ## Arduino Code